PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Benchmark Experiments

 \subsection{Methodology}

-We intend to provide a benchmark for four conventional headline summarization approaches.
-We introduce the paradigms below and label the language settings tested with each method in Table~\ref{tab:methodology}.
+We intend to provide a benchmark for conventional summarization approaches to cover all language scenarios.
+We introduce the paradigms below and list the language settings tested with each method in Table~\ref{tab:methodology}.

-\textbf{Extractive.} We employ two training-free baselines: 1) selecting the lead sentence, and 2) scoring each sentence in the document against the reference and picking the best in an oracle way.
+\paragraph{Extractive baseline} We employ two training-free baselines: 1) selecting the lead sentence, and 2) scoring each sentence in the document against the reference and picking the best in an oracle way.

-\textbf{Fine-tuning.} Recent advances in fine-tuning pre-trained language models (PLMs) have shown promising progress in summarization for Indian languages \citep{taunk2022summarizing, urlana2022indian}.
-We load a PLM and further train it for summarization with our data.
+\paragraph{Fine-tuning} Fine-tuning pre-trained language models (PLMs) has shown promising results in summarization for Indian languages \citep{taunk2022summarizing, urlana2022indian}.
+The paradigm is to load a PLM and further train it for summarization with our data.
 In monolingual and cross-lingual settings, a PLM is only fine-tuned for a single language direction.
 On the other hand, in the multilingual setting, we simply mix and shuffle data for all language pairs, because the data sizes are of the same magnitude across all directions.

-\textbf{Summarization-and-translation.} In cross-lingual settings, it is practical to leverage a translation system for language conversion.
-Two common pipelines are 1) summarization-translation, where a document is summarized in its original language and then the summary is translated into the target language, and 2) translation-summarization, which means translating the document into the target language followed by summarizing it in that language.
+\paragraph{Summarization-and-translation} In cross-lingual settings, it is practical to leverage a translation system for language conversion.
+Two common pipelines are 1) summarize-then-translate, where a document is summarized in its original language and then the summary is translated into the target language, and 2) translate-then-summarize, which means first translating the document into the target language followed by summarizing it in that language.

-\textbf{Zero-shot.} We fine-tune a PLM on all monolingual data only.
-This only allows training on same-language document-headline data, but not any cross-lingual pairs.
+\paragraph{Zero-shot fine-tuning} We fine-tune a PLM on all monolingual data only.
+This serves as an ablation study which only allows same-language document-headline data, but not cross-lingual.
 We then perform cross-lingual summarization on the test set with this model to measure its zero-shot capability.